I love it when I can surprise our guests at our Christmas party. And every year my frozen vodka cranberry creates a lot of excitement!

 Next, insert the vodka bottle and add anything you want around the outside edge of the bottle.

-I usually use fresh pine or eucalyptus, cranberries, lemon or lime slices, and/or leaves from a poinsettia plant.
+I usually use fresh pine or eucalyptus, cranberries, lemon or lime slices, and/or leaves from a poinsettia plant for decoration.

 Since I make multiple frozen vodkas, I often use flavored vodka and add lemon or orange slices to match the flavor.